bombo82/qmk_userspace/README.md

 **Clone and fork this repository freely!** It is all Open Source, with GNU licenses.

 Currently, pull requests are not accepted, as everythings is still in experimental version, but any bug reports or ideas for improvement are really welcome.
-For reports and discussions GitHub features are enabled and are the preferred way.
+For reports and discussions GitHub features are enabled in this repository and are the preferred way.

 Explore keyboards and layouts, for every keyboards there is a default layout that you can use as a basis for creating your own custom and the layout I currently use.
 Peek at my layout and use it as an example and inspiration for your own.